“Opportunity is missed by most people because it is dressed in overalls and looks like work.” – Thomas Edison

 I think society would be better off if we just removed the word “can’t” altogether.
 It might be the most dangerous word in the English language.

-Most humans tend to avoid hardship at all costs, and we’d prefer distractions (such as TV or social media) rather than create something worthwhile or learn a new useful skill.
+Most humans avoid hardship at all costs, and we’d prefer distractions (such as TV or social media) rather than creating something worthwhile or learning a useful skill.

 How Consumer Debt Is Related To “Can’t”